 Why do women struggle with breastfeeding?

-It can be easy to think negatively about the whole idea of breastfeeding, and I know that some of you will not even want to breastfeed because of that reason.
+It can be easy to think negatively about the whole idea of breastfeeding, and because of this, some women will not even want to breastfeed.

 If your health professional doesn’t have that knowledge to help you when you encounter difficulties, it can potentially decrease your chances of being able to move forward with breastfeeding.